 We recommend the ClearStream Eclipse or Vansky antenna.
-The ClearStream Eclipse is only $40 and it gives you over 70 channels with great reception.
+The ClearStream Eclipse recently upped its price from $40 to $80 … but you only have to pay this price once and it gives you over 70 channels with great reception.
 It also comes with a removable 12-foot cord, and you can stick it on your window or wall.
 It also conveniently has a white and black side so you can choose whichever side matches your house interior.

 The Vanksy antenna is a cheaper option at about $20 with a 16.5-foot cord and over 70 channels, as well.